Signal Word

 Train Your Team to Recognize the Difference

 Run drills.
+Show them labels with “Danger” and “Warning” side by side.
+Ask them to categorize.
 Make it a game.
-Plus, ask them to categorize.
-Consider this: show them labels with “Danger” and “Warning” side by side.
 People remember visuals better than rules.

 Use Checklists